What is discharge printing?

 Water based inks also provide a solid print but often not as bright as plastisol ink, because the ink sits in the fabric a solid white base layer is usually laid down first so that the colors placed on top will pop out.
 The more layers that are added increase the hand.
-In some cases the under base is not used but this decreases the opacity of the ink.
+In some cases, the under base is not used but this decreases the opacity of the ink.

-While water based inks offer a more comfortable feel over plastisol there are drawbacks to using the ink in production of large runs which is why shops often avoid using them.
+While water-based inks offer a more comfortable feel over plastisol there are drawbacks to using the ink in production of large runs which is why shops often avoid using them.
 The water these types of ink begin to evaporate once it’s exposed to air.
 If the ink sits on a screen for an extended period of time it will dry out.

-Curing water-based inks is a little more tricky.
+Curing water-based inks is a little trickier.
 Curing the ink is the process in which the ink is dried on the garment.
-As discussed earlier there is water in the ink and the water must be completely be evaporated.
+As discussed earlier there is water in the ink and the water must completely be evaporated.
 Once all the water has been removed, the remaining ink layer (the resins in the ink) need to reach the recommended cure temperature and hold at that temp to cure properly.

-While the benefits of water based inks are many, several shops avoid using them due to the time consuming procedures.
+While the benefits of water-based inks are many, several shops avoid using them due to the time-consuming procedures.

-It wasn't until a visit to Las Vegas in 2018 that I came across a shirt that really caught my .
-The design was super cool and when I took it off the rack I was amazed at how soft the shirt was and that I couldn't feel the design.
+It wasn't until a visit to Las Vegas in 2018 that I came across a shirt that really caught my eye.
+The design was super cool and when I took it off the rack, I was amazed at how soft the shirt was and that I couldn't feel the design.
 My mind was blown and when I returned to Illinois I reached out to several shops in the area to see how this was shirt was printed.
 To my surprise my local shops didn't know what type of ink was used or told me it was most likely discharge ink and they didn't offer that application as an option.

 Because the ink removes the dye the design has zero hand and won't crack or brake over time.